 Sadly, those with friends or family members who struggle with addiction should evaluate their bank accounts and cash on hand as often as possible.
 Too often people find that they are missing money or checks because their addicted loved one is desperate to purchase more drugs.
 Addiction-related fraud is a big problem, and you need to protect your finances from your loved one to stay on track with your life planning measures.
 Even if you don’t think your loved one would ever make you the victim of addiction-related fraud, you should keep the majority of your cash in a bank or credit union to better protect your finances.

 The last thing you want to do is put your children’s futures at risk by getting too far off track with your life planning goals.
 That’s why you need to refocus on finances when you do get off track, reevaluate your budget periodically, and evaluate your bank accounts and cash you keep on you or at home, especially if you are a potential victim of addiction-related fraud.

 This article was written by Brittany Fisher.
-Brittany has spent more than 20 years as a CPA, and is currently working on a book about financial literacy (due out in 2018).
+Brittany has spent more than 20 years as a CPA, and is currently working on a book about financial literacy.
 She also runs Financiallywell.info